Angus Kirkland: Awards and honours

-Kirkland is a Fellow of the Institute of Physics (FInstP), the Royal Society of Chemistry (FRSC), and the Royal Microscopical Society (FRMS).
+Kirkland is a Fellow of the Institute of Physics (FInstP), the Royal Society of Chemistry (FRSC), and the Royal Microscopical Society (FRMS)..
+In 2025 he was elected to an honorary Fellowship of the Royal Microscopical Society (HonFRMS).

 Kirkland was awarded the Microscopy Society of America Award for the best paper published (2005).
-In 2015, he was awarded the Harald Rose Distinguished Lecture Prize.
+In 2015, he was awarded the Harald Rose Distinguished Lecture Prize and in 2016 the Quadrennial Prize of the European Microscopy Society.
 He also received the RMS Alan Agar Medal in 2017.

 In 2012, Kirkland was appointed as an Honorary Professor at the centre of HRTEM, Nelson Mandela University, South Africa.

+Kirkland was awarded an honorary Fellowship by the Royal Microscopical Society in 2025.